 Counseling Degrees and Programs in Indiana

-- There are 19 not-for-profit four-year colleges and universities that offer a program in marriage and family therapy, mental health counseling, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Indiana.1,2
+- There are 25 not-for-profit colleges and universities that offer a program in mental health counseling, marriage and family therapy, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Indiana.1,2

-- Of the counseling schools in Indiana, 0 offer an associate’s degree, 3 offer a bachelor’s degree, 3 offer a certificate, and 15 offer a master’s or advanced degree.1,2
+- Of the counseling schools in Indiana, 0 offer an associate degree, 3 offer a bachelor’s degree, 5 offer a certificate, and 21 offer a master’s or advanced degree.1,2

-- 1 school offers a degree in vocational rehabilitation counseling.1,2
+- No schools offer a degree in vocational rehabilitation counseling.1,2

-- 1 school ranked in US News Best Student Counseling Programs2019.4
+- 1 school ranked in US News & World Report’s Best Student Counseling Programs 2022.3

-- Across 9 schools, 15 counseling programs are accredited by CACREP.2
+- Across 10 schools, 15 counseling programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).2

 Comparison of Indiana Counseling Schools and Programs

-Below, we have created a table allowing you to compare the public and not-for-profit four-year colleges and universities in Indiana that offer at least one counseling program in the five main areas: mental health counseling (MH), marriage and family therapy (MFT), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
-The table indicates the schools that offer programs accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP); CACREP-accredited programs are denoted with an asterisk (*).
-You can also compare schools by program type offered, graduation rate, and net price per year.
+Below, we have created a table allowing you to compare the public and not-for-profit colleges and universities in Indiana that offer at least one counseling programs in the five main areas: mental health counseling (MH), marriage and family therapy (MF), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
+Use the table to compare each school by program type offered, Council for Accreditation of Counseling and Related Educational Programs (CACREP) accreditation status, graduation rate, and net price per year.
 You can find more information about Indiana’s counseling licensure requirements by reading our license requirements page.